Past Shows and Events

 Boulevard patrons have shared enthusiastic reviews for a concert presentation’s unique ability to intimately yet directly put forth a play’s themes and emotions.
 In Boulevard’s heightened distillations of plays (via concert presentations), an author’s creative intentions are immediately received by the audiences in a manner that is not possible within the standard production process.
 Sets, costumes, and expensive production values are quite helpful in presenting spectacles or splashy musicals, but can very often compete with characters’ emotional exchanges and impede the power of the playwright’s words – especially in today’s smaller cast plays.
 Patrons commented at nightly MOTHERS AND SONS’ talkbacks that “they could not imagine seeing the play any other way” and “this treatment was more engaging than the Broadway production!”

-This clever and affecting 90-minute Milwaukee premiere of BAKERSFIELD MIST will be presented in an identical mode as MOTHERS AND SONES.
-Performances take place at the Plymouth Church (2717 East Hampshire, one block east of the intersection of Downer & Hampshire).
+This clever and affecting 90-minute Milwaukee premiere of BAKERSFIELD MIST was be presented in an identical mode as MOTHERS AND SONES.
+Performances took place at the Plymouth Church (2717 East Hampshire, one block east of the intersection of Downer & Hampshire).
 Plymouth is conveniently located just east of the University of Wisconsin-Milwaukee.
 Neighborhood (street) parking is available.

 Also, please note that this concert reading is ideal for fundraisers for visual arts groups, galleries, and other arts-centric organizations, as well as LGBTQ – focused groups, due to the strong LGBTQ sensibility found within the dialogue and narrative, either within the scheduled list of shows (below) or later in the season.
 Concert readings are enjoyable, low-tech, and portable – consider hiring the Boulevard Theatre for your next event, fundraiser, or presentation.